-Several species of serviceberry or amelanchiers are grown for fruit production.
+Several species of serviceberry or Amelanchiers are grown for fruit production.
 Some serviceberries are used only as landscape plants.
 The Saskatoon serviceberry is considered superior for fruit production.
-Serviceberries were used by Native Americans to make pemmican, a mainstay of their diets.
-Extremely cold hardy, serviceberries are drought resistant and tolerate alkaline soils.
-This makes them ideal for the Rocky Mountain and High Plains regions.
+Native American used serviceberries to make pemmican, a mainstay of their diets.
+Extremely cold hardy, serviceberries are drought resistant and tolerate alkaline soils, making them ideal for the Rocky Mountain and High Plains regions.

-Avoid planting serviceberries where domestic farm animals graze, as they are toxic to livestock.
+Avoid planting serviceberries where domestic farm animals graze, because they are toxic to livestock.

 Do you have a question?
 Try Ask an Expert!